chicken-transfer4/dwm-catppuccin-config/README.md

 # dwm-catppuccin-config
 install instructions:

-edit config.def.h files to edit
+edit config.def.h files to edit if you want to

 change user in slock/config.def.h to your username